 *General Physics I with Laboratory fulfills a Core Curriculum requirement.#General Chemistry I with laboratory also fulfills a Core Curriculum requirement.** Calculus I is a 4 credit course with 3 credits fulfilling the mathematics core.+Students who are planning to transfer to the University of Pittsburgh may take CS 110 instead of CS 270.

-Our 3-2 Engineering program lets you earn two degrees in five years - a bachelor of arts in Mathematics from Saint Vincent College and a bachelor of science in the engineering discipline of your choice from one of our partner schools:
+Our 3-2 Engineering program lets you earn two degrees in five years - a Bachelor of Arts in Mathematics/Engineering from Saint Vincent College and a Bachelor of Science in the engineering discipline of your choice from one of our partner schools:

 *As of Fall of 2013, Aerospace, Biomedical, Chemical, Civil, Industrial, Mechanical, and Petroleum and Natural Gas Engineering are not available at Penn State.